jhnns/rewire/README.md

 Limitations
 -----------

-**Transpilers**<br>
+**Babel's ES module emulation**<br>
-Some transpilers, like babel, rename variables in order to emulate certain language features.
+During the transpilation step from ESM to CJS modules, Babel renames internal variables.
 Rewire will not work in these cases (see [#62](https://github.com/jhnns/rewire/issues/62)).
-A possible solution might be switching to [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire).
+Other Babel transforms, however, should be fine.
+Another solution might be switching to [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire).

 **Variables inside functions**<br>
 Variables inside functions can not be changed by rewire.
 This is constrained by the language.